Savenaca Tokula

 Savenaca Tokula (born 15 June 1985 in Fiji) is a Fijian-born New Zealand rugby union player.
 He plays as either a centre or wing.

 Waikato

 Tokula made his debut for Waikato against Wellington in September 2008.

-Chiefs

 Munster

 It was announced on 15 February 2012 that Tokula would be joining Munster for the remainder of the 2011–12 season, to provide support in the backs following injuries.
 He arrived in Ireland on 19 February 2012.
 His first training session with the Munster squad was on 21 February 2012.
 Tokula made his debut for Munster against Newport Gwent Dragons during a Pro12 league fixture on 3 March 2012.
 Tokula returned to New Zealand at the end of the 2011–12 Pro 12 season.